Today in Middle Eastern history: the Battle of Chaldiran (1514)

 Today is the anniversary of a battle that had far-reaching implications for the Middle East, but that gets relatively little recognition if you’re not a specialist in either Ottoman or Safavid history.
-The 1514 Battle of Chaldiran determined, among other things, that the Safavids would not be invading Anatolia, and it established the basic template of the Ottoman-Safavid relationship, by which I mean that the Ottomans, with very few exceptions, would spend the next couple of centuries pounding the Safavids whenever the mood struck.
+The 1514 Battle of Chaldiran determined, among other things, that the Safavids would not be invading Anatolia, and it established the basic template of the Ottoman-Safavid relationship, by which I mean that the Ottomans, with very few exceptions, would spend the next couple of centuries having their military way with the Safavids whenever the mood struck.

 Our story begins in 1501, when control of Iran passed from the Turkic tribal confederation known as the Aqquyunlu (“White Sheep”) to the Safavids.
-The Safavids began as a pacific Sunni Sufi order, of all things, but turned Shiʿa and militant (probably in that order), and ultimately came to power on the back of a zealously devoted band of Turkic warriors known as the Qizilbash (“red heads”) after the red headdress they wore (the taj-i Haydari or “crown of Haydar,” named for Ismail’s father).
-The founder of the dynasty was Shah Ismail I (d.
+The Safavids began as a very peaceful Sunni Sufi order, of all things, but turned Shiʿa and militant (probably in that order), and came to power on the back of a zealously devoted band of Turkic warrior followers known as the Qizilbash (“red heads”) after the red headdress they wore (the taj-i Haydari or “crown of Haydar,” named for one of the movement’s leaders).
+The man responsible for transitioning the Safavids from Sufi warlords to Iranian rulers was Shah Ismail I (d.
 1524), of mixed but (probably) predominantly Kurdish ancestry.
-He’s the guy most responsible for the fact that Iran is a predominantly Shiʿa country today.
-Which is interesting, because while he was alive he promulgated some very extremist (really un-Islamic) teachings—mostly via his poetry, which we still have today and which is mostly written in an early form of Azeri.

-In 1511 a group of Safavid sympathizers under a man named Shah Kulu rebelled against the Ottomans.
-The Sultan was an aging Bayezid II, who had been a fairly weak ruler even in his prime—and he was very far from his prime by this point.
-In fact, the empire was preoccupied by a civil war between Bayezid’s sons, Selim and Ahmed, over the inevitable succession.
-It was Ahmed who put down the revolt when his army killed Shah Kulu in battle in July 1511, but in the process Grand Vizier Hadım Ali Pasha—Ahmed’s most prominent supporter in the empire—was killed.
 Bayezid died in 1512 and Selim (Selim I now, or “Selim the Grim” as he is sometimes known) won the civil war.
-The new sultan resolved to making sure that nothing like the Shah Kulu rebellion would ever happen again.
-He found a mufti who was willing to rule that Safavid beliefs were outside Islam, in order to remove any religious impediment to attacking them.
+The new sultan resolved to make sure that nothing like the Shah Kulu rebellion would ever happen again.
+He found a mufti who was willing to decree that Safavid beliefs were outside Islam, in order to remove any religious impediment to attacking them.
 That done, Selim led his army through eastern Anatolia and into the Caucasus.

 Sultan Selim I (d.
 1520)

 At first, Ismail did the right thing, the thing that Iranian rulers would learn to do in the face of Ottoman invasions in the future: he retreated and scorched the earth behind him.
 Selim’s army, marching over difficult terrain, was disoriented and demoralized.
 But Ismail couldn’t retreat forever—his image wouldn’t allow it.
-He was Alexander the Great, after all, or a great Iranian hero, or maybe even God, and those guys don’t retreat.
-They fight, and win.
-It was the “winning” part that would prove to be Ismail’s undoing.
+He was Alexander the Great, after all, and also all of those mythical Iranian heroes, and maybe even God, and those guys don’t retreat.
+This proved to be his undoing.

 The Safavid army finally met the Ottomans in the field at Chaldiran, in northeastern Iran.
-Selim probably didn’t send Ismail a thank you note, but he should have.
+Selim, at the head of an exhausted, hungry army, probably didn’t send Ismail a thank you note, but he should have.
 Hindsight is 20/20, but Ismail was clearly dooming his army to defeat by offering battle.
 The Ottoman army was larger, better equipped, and (as it turns out) better led.
 But at the time, the Safavids and their Qizilbash fighters were the ultimate wild card in the region.
 They were savage, passionately committed warriors, fantastic horsemen, and had been successful in every major engagement they’d had when Ismail was in the field with them.
-Their one major defeat to this point, against the Uzbeks at Ghujduvan in 1512, had come without Ismail in the field and after most of the Qizilbash deserted a commander they collectively despised.
+Their one major defeat to this point, against the Uzbeks at the Battle of Ghujduvan in 1512, had come without Ismail and after most of the Qizilbash deserted their commander, whom they collectively despised.
 So it didn’t really count.
-Plus Ismail was, you know, Jesus or whatever.
-They surely figured they couldn’t lose, and the Ottomans probably weren’t completely sure that they could win.
+They surely figured they couldn’t lose.

 The Safavid kingdom is in purple, though at its greatest extent it also included those areas with the diagonal lines.
 If you squint and look in the area just west of the Caspian, you can see Chaldiran there.